-The net charge-off rates on our credit card and personal loans increased by 35 and 85 basis points, respectively, for the year ended December 31, 2018 as compared to the year ended December 31, 2017 as a result of seasoning of

-The net charge-off rates on our credit card, personal and private student loans increased by 57, 75 and 11 basis points, respectively, for the year ended December 31, 2017 as compared to the year ended December 31, 2016 as a result of seasoning of continued loan growth and increasing consumer leverage.
+The net charge-off rates on our credit card and personal loans increased for the year ended December 31, 2019 as compared to the year ended December 31, 2018 as a result of seasoning of continued loan growth and supply-driven credit normalization.
+Net charge-offs on our private student loans decreased for the year ended December 31, 2019 as compared to the year ended December 31, 2018 due to more effective collection strategies.